 Comprehensive Overview

-To understand how genes determine traits, it's essential to delve into the central dogma of molecular biology: DNA makes RNA, and RNA makes protein.
+To understand how genes determine traits, it's essential to walk through the central dogma of molecular biology: DNA makes RNA, and RNA makes protein.
 This elegant framework explains how genetic information flows from the nucleus of a cell, where DNA resides, to the ribosomes, where proteins are synthesized.
 The proteins then carry out various functions, which manifest as observable traits.

 The process begins with transcription.
 An enzyme called RNA polymerase binds to a specific region of DNA near a gene, called the promoter.
-The RNA polymerase unwinds the DNA double helix and begins to synthesize an mRNA molecule complementary to the DNA template strand.
+Day to day, the RNA polymerase unwinds the DNA double helix and begins to synthesize an mRNA molecule complementary to the DNA template strand.
 This mRNA molecule carries the genetic code from the nucleus to the cytoplasm, where the ribosomes are located.

 The sequence of amino acids in a protein determines its three-dimensional structure and, consequently, its function.
 Proteins can be enzymes, which catalyze biochemical reactions; structural proteins, which provide support and shape to cells and tissues; transport proteins, which carry molecules across cell membranes; or signaling proteins, which transmit information between cells.